Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Methodology

 \subsection{Infectious Disease and Shedding Modeling}

-To integrate disease dynamics within the patterns-of-life simulation, we developed an agent-based infectious disease model that captures the key mechanisms of disease transmission and infection progression at individual agent level.
-The model prioritizes both efficiency and realism, allowing disease spread conditional on daily agent interactions rather than being dictated by predefined mathematical equations (e.g., ordinary differential equations in compartmental model).
+To integrate disease dynamics within the patterns-of-life simulation, we developed an agent-based infectious disease model that captures the key mechanisms of disease transmission and infection progression at the individual-agent level.
+The model prioritizes both efficiency and realism, allowing disease spread conditional on daily agent interactions rather than being dictated by predefined mathematical equations (e.g., ordinary differential equations in an equation-based compartmental model).
 For each agent, the model tracks its disease status, which evolves over time according to contact events, probabilistic rules, and individual biological variability.